- The United States Postal Service (USPS) is happy to hire felons after reviewing an application and doing a case-by-case study.

 What Does the USPS Check While Hiring Felons?

-The USPS runs various checks on each candidate before offering them a job.
+The USPS runs various checks on each candidate before hiring felons or offering them a job.
 Let’s have a look at various checks done by USPS.

 1. Credit history

 USPS may check your credit history during background checks for a variety of reasons.
 The most frequent justification is that your credit history can show your trustworthiness.
 These credit checks don’t include your credit scores, but they reveal whether you’ve made on-time payments and might include information about your previous addresses and employers.